pes18fan/notor/README.md

 ## Usage

 You can run `notor --help` to get a guide to the basic usage for the app.
 While using notor, you generally run the executable along with some subcommand, optional flags and arguments.
-A few common subcommands that you'll find yourself using include:
+The subcommands that you'll find yourself using include:

-- `new`: Takes the title and content of the note as arguments and creates a new note.
+- `new`: Creates a new note with the specified title and content.

 ```bash
 $ notor new foo bar # foo is the title and bar is the content
 $ notor new "foo bar" "baz thud" # use quotes if title and/or content have more than one word
 ```

-- `cat`: Takes the title of an existing note as an argument and displays it's content.
+- `cat`: Displays the content of the specified note.

 ```bash
 $ notor cat foo